 The lifeblood of the CPA profession is controlled by the legislature and, in fact, the entire profession could be eliminated with the mere passage of one piece of legislation.
-The Society is your voice, and Louisiana-CPA-PAC plays an important role in that voice by educating federal, state and local legislators on key issues impacting CPAs and the citizens and businesses they serve.
-Your annual contribution to LA-CPA-PAC supports the profession and is your way to be a part of the legislative process.
+The Society is your voice, and our Political Action Committee plays an important role in that voice by educating federal, state and local legislators on key issues impacting CPAs and the citizens and businesses they serve.
+Our members' PAC contributions have led the way to many legislative accomplishments.

 Passed legislation establishing audit frequency for all governmental and quasi-public entities.